alaaet/react-google-generative-ai/README.md

 ## Credits

-Vite Template React is built and maintained by [Safdar Jamal](https://safdarjamal.github.io).
+This React Google Generative AI is built and maintained by [Alaa Abuiteiwi](https://alaaet.com).

 ## License

-This project is licensed under the terms of the [MIT license](https://github.com/SafdarJamal/vite-template-react/blob/main/LICENSE).
+This project is licensed under the terms of the [MIT license](https://github.com/alaaet/react-google-generative-ai/blob/main/LICENSE).